 But being able to effectively gauge when to cut your losses and call it day, versus hanging around and sticking it out requires a certain amount of psychological conditioning, constant self-persuasion and perhaps a certain wisdom (some say craziness) - even more so if you have something seemingly more commercially lucrative on the table.

-While it isn't technically wrong to jump ship for a better paying job, I think that the incident of 2011 gave me some wisdom in deciding whether I would become a summertime soldier in my future engagements.
-I never regretted what I did, but given the choice to re-write history, I probably would have went for that incentive trip, soldier on being the lone analyst within the firm and later on down the road, find a way to make back that 60% increase in pay.
+As an employee, it isn't technically wrong to jump ship for a better paying job, and I never regretted what I did.
+Given the choice to re-write history, I might have went for that incentive trip, soldier on being the lone analyst within the firm and later on down the road, find a way to make back that 60% increase in pay.